- The definition of a suffix is a letter, syllable or group of syllables that are added to the end of a word to change it into something else.

 An example of suffix is adding cycle to motor which creates motorcycle.

-Origin: ModL suffixum < neut. of L suffixus, pp. of suffigere, to fasten on beneath < sub-, sub- + figere, to fix
+Origin: ModL suffixum from neuter of Classical Latin suffixus, past participle of suffigere, to fasten on beneath from sub-, sub- plush figere, to fix

 Used by arrangement with John Wiley & Sons, Inc.

 Origin: New Latin suffīxum, from Latin, neuter of suffīxus, past participle of suffīgere, to fasten underneath, affix : sub-, sub- + fīgere, to fix, fasten; see dhīgw- in Indo-European roots.